dashbird/site/content/blog/a-crash-course-on-serverless-apis-with-express-and-mongodb.md

 ![tick the checkbox](https://raw.githubusercontent.com/adnanrahic/cdn/master/a-crash-course-on-serverless-apis-with-express-and-mongodb/checkbox.png)

 Once the CloudFormation stack is created you'll see it in the console.
-Here you'll just copy the ARN of the **DashbirdIntegrationRole**.
+Here you'll just copy the <a href="https://dashbird.io/knowledge-base/aws-cloud/arn-amazon-resource-names/">ARN</a> of the **DashbirdIntegrationRole**.

 ![cloudformation](https://raw.githubusercontent.com/adnanrahic/cdn/master/a-crash-course-on-serverless-apis-with-express-and-mongodb/cloudformation.png)